nnail0/cachelab-b-f25/datalab-b-exp.typ

 #set align(left)

-As we can see from the above, the _32x32_ best records met exactly.
+As we can see from the above, the _32x32_ bests met exactly.
 From the code generated on both ends, both human and genAI came to the same technique of using a temporary variable to store the diagonal value.
-Further, there were approximately the same number of attempts made to come to that conclusion between the two--human took 2 attempts beyond the `trans` function baseline, and genAI took until the 3rd prompting.
+Further, there were approximately the same number of attempts made to come to that conclusion--human took 2 attempts beyond the `trans` function baseline, and genAI took until the 3rd prompting.

 The _64x64_ is likely the most interesting to look at the differences of.
 From the human side, it was by far the most difficult to analyze, requiring much slow analysis of the set patterns and creativity in generating a solution.
 It also took the most failures of all the matrices, which meant days of attempts being concocted until the final success was met.

-Even after all that, genAI was able to produce a better solutions by about _90_ misses.
+Even after all that, genAI was able to produce a better solution by about _90_ misses.
 Further, it only took 3 attempts of prompting to get a valid, under the target bound solution, which is impressive compared to the pains it took to generate something without being able to use it.

-Finally, the _61x67_ was however beat by the human by about _80_ misses.
+Finally, the _61x67_ was triumphiantly beat by the human by about _80_ misses.
 The two methods used are slightly different in nature, as will be discussed below, but one strategy was clearly still slightly better than the other.
 However, given that both solutions are under the goal boundary, each are valid in terms of minimizing the misses.

 === Code Generation Comparisons